ginstrom/paladin-novel/chapters/09_sanctuary-found.md

 A chill ran down Gond's spine despite the morning warmth.
 "Systematic raids?"

 "That's what it sounds like.
-It's like their clearing out the whole region.
+It's like they're clearing out the whole region.
 Any foraging parties will be hard to conceal."

 Pell cursed under his breath.
 "So we're caught between starvation and discovery.
 Perfect."